desmondogazebo/finviz_scraper_sentiment_analysis/README.md

 # finviz_scraper_sentiment_analysis
-scrapes finviz.com and performs basic SA on the headlines of stock symbols
+scrapes finviz.com and performs basic SA on the headlines of stock symbols. currently parses 100 of the most recent headlines.

 expected flow: